 Historic Sites of Manitoba: Canadian Pacific Railway Station / Westman Immigrant Office (1000 Pacific Avenue, Brandon)

-Built in 1911 by local contractor Thomas M. Harrington, the former Canadian Pacific Railway station on Pacific Avenue in Brandon is now a provincially-designated historic site.
-It is used as office space for a local immigrants service agency.
+Now a provincially-designated historic building, it is now used as office space for a local immigrants service agency.

 The former Canadian Pacific Railway station at Brandon